Jason Qareqare: 2023–26

+Qareqare was promoted to Castleford's number 2 for the 2025 season.
+During pre-season training, he sustained a hamstring injury which forced him to miss the opening two months of the campaign.
+In round 8, Qareqare marked his return to the team with two tries against Wakefield; the first of these was named Castleford's Try of the Season, his fourth such award.
+However, in the final minute of the match, he suffered a recurrence of the hamstring injury.
+This required surgery and necessitated a further four-month lay-off.
+Though he returned to the Tigers' 21-man squad for the final two rounds, Qareqare was rested and made no further appearances.

+In the opening months of the 2026 season, Qareqare established a left-edge partnership with centre signing Krystian Mapapalangi.
+He was named Tigers' player of the match against St Helens in the Challenge Cup, and scored his first career hat-trick in Castleford's 40–28 win against Bradford Bulls in round 6.
+He scored a second hat-trick in Castleford's 30–10 victory over St Helens in round 12.
+Amid transfer speculation following an "aggressive bid" from York Knights, on 17 June Castleford agreed a new three-year contract for the in-demand Qareqare.
+From round 11 to 17, he scored tries in seven consecutive games, although the streak came to an end against Leigh when his two scores were controversially overturned by the video referee.
+The following week, he recorded two tries and averaged over 11 metres per carry in Castleford's comeback victory against Leeds and was named in the Team of the Week.

 Representative career

 Qareqare represented Yorkshire in their Academy Origin victory against Lancashire on 4 August 2021.
 He played as a er and scored the opening try of the game in the second minute.
 He was named in the Yorkshire squad for the first match of the 2022 Academy Origin series, but did not take part due to Super League commitments.

 In May 2022, Qareqare was named in Fiji's initial 50-man squad in the build up towards the 2021 Rugby League World Cup.
 In September 2022, he was included in the extended 33-man training squad.
 On 7 October 2022, Qareqare played on the for Fiji against England in their warm-up game at the AJ Bell Stadium, although missed out on a final selection in Fiji's 24-man tournament squad.